Friday, May 17, 2013

 Bathing with young kids is no big deal

-Posted by on Wed, Feb 20, 2013 at 12:26 PM
+Posted By on Wed, Feb 20, 2013 at 12:26 PM

 There's a picture posted to Instagram of Chicago bishop Larry Trotter in the bathtub with his 4-year-old granddaughter that's been the subject of a heated debate on social media lately.
 I first saw it on a blog, and a few days later one of my friends posted it to Facebook - in both instances, the comments were overwhelmingly negative.
 Trotter was called a pervert and a pedophile, the girl's mother regarded as completely irresponsible, and some even suggested that Child Protective Services become involved.
 Personally, I think that Trotter's only sin is poor judgement for posting the picture to the Internet.